 Each student is assigned to physicians (preceptors) in the various affiliated teaching hospitals.
-These preceptors provide lectures, make teaching rounds with the students, assign patients for each student to "work-up," and discuss the patients, their clinical and health problems, physical examination, working diagnosis, differential diagnosis, tests, action plan, with the students.
-The clinical experience has the student observing interactions with patients combined with supervised and independent activities.
+These preceptors provide lectures, make rounds with the students, assign patients for the students to "work-up," and discuss the patients and their clinical and health problems with the students.
+The clinical experience has the student observing interactions with patients combined with independent activities.
 The students are expected to learn about the patients' problems, the pathophysiology of those problems, and the management.
 This is all presented to the preceptors and used as the basis for the discussions and learning activities.
-The preceptors have the students writing the patients notes for the various conditions: acute, chronic, ED visit, follow up visit, etc.
+The preceptors have the students shadow them at the beginning of the rotation which helps to determine the student's level of knowledge.

-Over time, with the increased complexity of the assigned task, the students will be able to meet the learning objectives noted in the clerkship syllabi.
+Over time, the students will be able to meet the learning objectives noted in the clerkship syllabi.

-The preceptor is required to observe and give feedback on the areas which will form the student's strengths and weaknesses as well as evaluation scores: Patient Care, Medical Knowledge, Practice-Based Learning, Systems-Based Practice, Professionalism, and Interpersonal and Communication Skills.
+The preceptor will form a judgment regarding the student's strengths and weaknesses.
+The preceptor is required to observe and give feedback on the areas which will form the student's evaluation scores: Patient Care, Medical Knowledge, Practice-Based Learning, Systems-Based Practice, Professionalism, and Interpersonal and Communication Skills.
 These evaluations are combined with the rotation examination scores to determine the student's grades.